kalkayan/dotfiles/README.md

 dotfiles push origin main
 ```

-> :warning: The `dotfiles status` will show all the untracked files to disable this behavior do the following
+> :warning: The `dotfiles status` will show all the untracked files to disable this behavior, do the following

 ```bash
 # to remove the untracked directories and files from the listing